Jump to main content

 Prof. Dr. Aria Adli

 Aria Adli specializes on grammatical variation.
-He tries to explain why certain grammatical forms (such as word order or pronouns) are preferred or used more frequently than others by speakers.
-He does so by taking into account language-internal as well as language-external factors.
-With regard to language-internal factors, he works on the syntax of a sentence in its speech context and on information structure.
-With regard to language-external factors, his research focuses on the role of social stratification, lifestyle according to Bourdieu, and register.
+He investigates why speakers prefer certain grammatical forms (such as word order or pronouns) over others, considering both language-internal factors —like sentence syntax in its speech context and information structure— as well as language-external influences such as social stratification, lifestyle in the sense of Bourdieu, and register.
 His approach builds on language comparison (with emphasis on French, Spanish, Catalan, and Persian) and on cross-cultural analysis.
 His empirical methods include field work, corpus analysis, acceptability judgments, statistics, and computer simulations.

 I work in the syntax-semantics-pragmatics interface, which addresses (from various vantage points) questions of how communication works in context.
 My current work focuses on the discourse structuring and information packaging factors that condition the choice of certain discourse markers, and seek to provide clues to our understanding of the syntax-to-discourse relation.
 I have worked on topics such as report speech, polysemy of functional words and disambiguation through statistical methods.